google/zetasql/docs/string_functions.md

 If the `regexp` argument is invalid, the function returns an error.

 You can search for a full match by using `^` (beginning of text) and `$` (end of text).
-Due to regular expression operator precedence, it is good practice to use parentheses around everything between `^` and `$`.
+Due to regular expression operator precedence, it's good practice to use parentheses around everything between `^` and `$`.

 Note: ZetaSQL provides regular expression support using the